Todor Zhivkov: Economic

 By the early 1960s, however, changes to the system were obviously needed to achieve sustained growth in all branches of production, including agriculture.
-Corecom was established as a means to sell Western-made luxury goods to foreign tourists and Bulgarians that held special monetary certificates, thus acquiring western hard currency – which had been in short supply as many Western governments did not allow the exchange of their currencies for their Eastern Bloc equivalents.
+Corecom was established as a means to sell Western-made luxury goods to foreign tourists and Bulgarians who held special monetary certificates, thus acquiring Western hard currency – which had been in short supply as many Western governments did not allow the exchange of their currencies for their Eastern Bloc equivalents.
 Specific incentives to reform were shortages of labour and energy and the growing importance of foreign trade in the "thaw" years of the mid-1960s.
 Consequently, in 1962 the Fourth Five-Year Plan began an era of economic reform that brought a series of new approaches to the old goal of intensive growth.
-In industry the "New System of Management" was introduced in 1964 and lasted until 1968.
+In industry, the "New System of Management" was introduced in 1964 and lasted until 1968.
 This approach intended to streamline economic units and make enterprise managers more responsible for performance.
 In June 1964, about fifty industrial enterprises, mostly producers of textiles and other consumer goods, were placed under the new system.
 Wages, bonuses, and investment funds were tied to enterprise profits, up to 70% of which could be retained.
 Outside investment funds were to come primarily from bank credit rather than the state budget.
-In 1965 state subsidies still accounted for 63% of enterprise investment funds, however, while 30% came from retained enterprise earnings and only 7% from bank credits.
-By 1970 budget subsidies accounted for only 27% of investment funds, while bank credits jumped to 39%, and retained enterprise earnings reached 34%.
+In 1965 state subsidies still accounted for 63% of enterprise investment funds; however, while 30% came from retained enterprise earnings and only 7% from bank credits.
+By 1970, budget subsidies accounted for only 27% of investment funds, while bank credits jumped to 39%, and retained enterprise earnings reached 34%.
 The pilot enterprises did very well, earning profits that were double the norm.
-By 1967 two-thirds of industrial production came from firms under the new system, which by that time had embraced areas outside consumer production.
+By 1967, two-thirds of industrial production came from firms under the new system, which by that time had embraced areas outside consumer production.